Lymah123/Hactoberfest2023/README.md

 Oct13: I started working on adding to OpenSauced pizza-verse.

 Oct14: I added a regional pizza recipe to OpenSuced pizza-verse.
-I added How to make Nigerian pizza
+I added how to make Nigerian pizza.
+I made changes to the suggestions on the PR.